In February 2016, recommendations 1 to 5 were updated and replaced by NICE's guideline on sunlight exposure: risks and benefits.

 Regular physical activity is key to a healthy lifestyle.
 It can help reduce the risk of developing chronic diseases and improves people's overall physical and mental wellbeing.
 Skin cancer prevention activities may inadvertently reduce physical activity levels as people aim to avoid exposure to the sun.
 It is important that prevention activities do not discourage outdoor physical activity but, rather, encourage people to use sensible skin protection.

-The principles outlined in NICE's behaviour change: general approaches guidance (see section 7) were used as the basis for making recommendations on how to change people's health‑related behaviours.
+The principles outlined in NICE's guideline on behaviour change: general approaches were used as the basis for making recommendations on how to change people's health‑related behaviours.
 That guidance highlights the need for careful planning that takes into account the local and national context and the needs of the target community.
 It advises building upon the existing skills and resources within a community, and ensuring practitioners have the necessary competencies and skills to support behaviour change.
 The guidance also recommends evaluating interventions and programmes thoroughly.

 This guidance does not exclude anybody.
 However, some groups are more likely to benefit (for example, outdoor workers, those who are immune‑suppressed, children and young people and those who use sunbeds).